Griswold, Iowa, Resident Sentenced To 180 Months For Conspiracy To Distribute Methamphetamine

-COUNCIL BLUFFS, IA - On July 17, 2012, Douglas Dean Bates, a 47 year old resident of Griswold, Iowa, was sentenced to 180 months imprisonment for Conspiring to Distribute Methamphetamine in and around Cass County, Iowa.
-United States District Judge John Jarvey also ordered Bates to serve a five year term of supervised release following incarceration.
-On February 21, 2012, the defendant plead guilty to conspiracy to distribute a controlled substance - methamphetamine.
+COUNCIL BLUFFS, IA- On May 8, 2013, Katrina Sue Bates, a 46 year old resident of Griswold Iowa, was sentenced to 180 months imprisonment for conspiring to distribute methamphetamine in and around Cass County, Iowa, announced United States Attorney Nicholas A. Klinefeldt.
+United States District Judge John Jarvey also ordered Bates to serve a ten-year term of supervised release following incarceration.
+Bates pleaded guilty to Conspiracy to Distribute a Controlled Substance (methamphetamine) on September 30, 2012.
 The conviction was the result of a three year investigation into methamphetamine trafficking in and around Atlantic, Iowa.
-At the time of his guilty plea, Bates admitted that from July of 2009, until May of 2010, he agreed to distribute methamphetamine obtained from a South Omaha, Nebraska, source to customers in the Atlantic, Iowa, area.
+At the time of her guilty plea, Bates admitted that from July of 2009, until May of 2010, she agreed to distribute methamphetamine obtained from a South Omaha, Nebraska source to customers in the area of Atlantic, Iowa.

-The investigation was conducted by the Cass County, Iowa, Sheriff’s Office, Audubon County, Iowa, Sheriff’s Office, Cass County, Iowa, County Attorney’s Office and the Iowa Division of Narcotics Enforcement.
-This case was prosecuted by the United States Attorney’s Office for the Southern District of Iowa.
+The investigation was conducted by the Cass County, Iowa, Sheriff's Office, Audubon County, Iowa, Sheriff's Office, Cass County, Iowa, County Attorney's Office, and the Iowa Division of Narcotics Enforcement.
+The case was prosecuted by the United States Attorney’s Office for the Southern District of Iowa.